 Sport clubs registered as community amateur sports clubs with the Inland Revenue qualify for 80% relief.

-Further details on how to register as a CASC can be found on the HMRC website or by writing to:
+Further details on how to register as a CASC can be found on GOV.UK - Tax relief for community amateur sports clubs or by writing to:

 Inland Revenue Charities